apollographql/apollo-studio-community/DevGraphs.md

 ### Dev Graph Properties

 - Dev graphs are set up and kept up-to-date with schema introspection.
+They watch for changes to your server so they can update themselves near-instantaneously when your schema changes.
 - Dev graphs are unique to you –– only you can see and use the dev graphs you create.
-- Dev graphs watch for changes to your server so they can update themselves near-instantaneously when your schema changes.
+They are sandboxes that are safe to experiment with, and completely separate from your other graphs in Studio.
 - Dev graphs are transient and can be considered "disposable" in your workflow (e.g. you could make a dev graph per branch).
-- Dev graphs are sandboxes that are safe to experiment with, and completely separate from your other graphs in Studio.
-- Every tool in dev graphs is completely free to use, and always will be.
+- Every tool in dev graphs is completely free to use.

 Dev graphs offer a subset of the features of Apollo Studio:

 - Explorer
 - Schema Reference
 - Schema Changelog

-We will be introducing more of Studio's tools for regular graphs to dev graphs over time as we add support for local development to those features.

 ### Intended Use